-With black knobbies it is important to pick which is the up or down side.
-If both the top and the bottom are black potch this can sometimes be tricky.
-If you purchase a parcel always cut the lowest grade first and don’t cut the rough with the most potential till you fully understand how the rough faces.
+With black nobbies it is important to find which side is up or down.
+Sometimes it can be very tricky if both the sides are black potch.
+If you purchase a parcel, always cut the lowest grade first and avoid cutting the rough with the most potential until you fully understand how the rough faces.
 If you only have one piece of rough, it is best to cut and work a small edge to see how the colour exposes itself.

-While rubbing down this knobby on a 400 grit diamond wheel you can see the color darkens inside this white potch.
-Using a 240 grit wheel is also ok for this stage, just don’t press the opal hard against the wheel or it could crack.
+While rubbing down this nobby on a 400 grit diamond wheel you can see the color darkening inside this white potch.
+Using a 240 grit wheel is also fine for this stage.
+Just don’t press the opal too hard against the wheel or it could crack.
 Let the wheel work for you and always have plenty of water.
 Shape the opal on the 800 grit diamond wheel.
 Shape the stone by hand with a firm grip.

-On the last diamond cast wheel do some quick turns.
-This will ensure and even curved surface on the opal.
+On the last diamond cast wheel it is recommended to do some quick turns.
+This will ensure an even curved surface on the opal.
 A good way to see if there are any scratches is to hold the opal up to the light and roll backwards and forwards so the scratches are more visible.
 The polishing stage starts with a rubber polishing wheel that has 1200 grit and then 1800 grit.
 Keep plenty of water on the opal and twist opal frequently as they can heat up on these rubber wheels if pushed too hard.

 Black opal that has been mined at Lightning ridge is cut and polished in a similar style to all other opals.
-The most important aspect of black opal is to determine which side of opal to cut.
+The most important aspect of black opal is to determine which side of the opal to cut.
 This may seem basic information but it is the most common mistake cutters make.

 Even on the opal fields some opal mines will vary on composition on each layer as opal mined 20 feet down might be different to opal mined 40 ft down.

 Was this article helpful?14 people found this article helpful